We are now accepting admissions for the 2017/2018 academic year.

 The program seeks self-motivated students who can create connections between the topics presented and their personal interest in conflict resolution.
 Classroom participation is an integral aspect of the program's educational approach, and incoming students are accepted with the expectation that they will contribute in kind to their fellow classmates' education.

 Applicants should complete the online application available on the student portal.
 Application requirements include:

 *Required if English is not your native language.
 If English is your native language or you have a previous academic degree that was taught in English, you do not need a TOEFL or IELTS exam.

 The program emphasizes its interdisciplinary approach and therefore accepts students from all undergraduate fields or majors from accredited institutions of higher education.
 Consequently, the personal essay is a major component of the application.
-The essay should demonstrate your interest and purpose in pursuing the MA in Conflict Resolution and Mediation; how this program fits into your overall professional growth; how you will contribute to the program and class dynamics; the added value you will bring to the student body; and your leadership and creativity skills.
+The essay should demonstrate your interest and purpose in pursuing the Conflict Resolution and Mediation Program; how this program fits into your overall professional growth; how you will contribute to the program and class dynamics; the added value you will bring to the student body; and your leadership and creativity skills.

 The application process also includes an interview component.
 Interviews are conducted in person or via Skype call.
 International applicants who are planning to be in Israel prior to completing their application are strongly advised to schedule an appointment with the International Program in Conflict Resolution and Mediation team while they are in Israel.

 Detailed application instructions and FAQs are available here.

 Application Deadlines and Wait-list Information